-Table 4.9 also provides the following indicators of income distribution: mean and median equivalised income 10, income quintile ratio, and Gini coefficient.
+Table 4.9 also provides the following indicators of income distribution: mean and median equivalised income 12, income quintile ratio, and Gini coefficient (the latter two.
 According to results, the mean and median equivalised disposable incomes in EUROMOD are very close to the external statistics.
-Income inequality is slightly lower in EUROMOD when measured by the income quintile ratio and the Gini coefficient.
+Income inequality is slightly lower in EUROMOD in 2016, but not in 2017..
 This is consistent with results obtained in other countries.
-In case of the Czech Republic, the higher number of recipients of housing benefit (which is mostly received by lower income families) is likely to be one of the factors reducing income inequality in EUROMOD simulations.
+In case of Czechia, the higher number of recipients of housing benefit (which is mostly received by lower income families) is likely to be one of the factors reducing income inequality in EUROMOD simulations.
+In 2017, income inequality actually slightly dropped compared to 2016 according to the external data, but EUROMOD simulates a small increase in inequality causing the underestimation of inequality to disappear.